xolox/vim-lua-ftplugin/README.md

 When you write a Lua script to disk the plug-in automatically runs the Lua compiler to check for syntax errors.
 To disable this behavior you can set this option to false (0):

     let g:lua_check_syntax = 0

+You can manually check the syntax using the `:CheckSyntax` command.

+### The `lua_check_globals` option

+When you write a Lua script to disk the plug-in automatically runs the Lua compiler to check for undefined global variables.
+To disable this behavior you can set this option to false (0):

+    let g:lua_check_globals = 0

+You can manually check the globals using the `:CheckGlobals` command.

 ### The `lua_compiler_name` option